Lehigh Valley: Bethlehem Steel's downfall

+21st century

+In 2023, U.S. News & World Report ranked the Lehigh Valley the ninth-best place in the nation to retire.
+Also in 2023, realtor.com ranked the Lehigh Valley "the 21st hottest housing market" in the nation.

 Geography

 The Lehigh Valley is geologically and geographically part of the Great Appalachian Valley, a geographic region made up of limestone that stretches along the eastern edge of the Appalachian Mountains.
 The Lehigh Valley is so named because it is located geographically within an actual valley formed by the Lehigh River that lies between two mountain ridges, Blue Mountain in the Valley's north and South Mountain in the Valley's south.
 The Lehigh Valley is the lower part of the drainage basin of the Lehigh River.

 Cities and location

 The Lehigh Valley has three principal cities: Allentown, Bethlehem, and Easton.
-The region is located between two of the nation's largest population centers, 90 mi west of New York City, the nation's largest and world's 11th largest city, and 60 mi north of Philadelphia, the nation's sixth largest and world's 67th largest city.
+The region is located between two of the nation's largest population centers, 90 mi west of New York City, the nation's largest and world's 11th-largest city, and 60 mi north of Philadelphia, the nation's sixth-largest and world's 68th-largest city.

 The region borders Carbon County and the Coal Region to its north, the Delaware River and Warren County, New Jersey to its east, Bucks and Montgomery Counties in suburban Philadelphia to its south, and Berks and Schuylkill Counties to its west.